Automattic/simplenote-electron/README.md

 ## Electron

-Install electron globally `npm install -g electron --save-dev`, then:

 1. Run `npm run build`
-2. Run `electron .`
+2. Run `npm run electron`

-You can also pass along the `--devtools` option after `electron .` to open the developer tools
+You can also pass along the `--devtools` option (`npm run electron -- --devtools`) to open the developer tools.

 ## Coding Guidelines